folio-org/perf-testing/workflows-scripts/finance/transfer-budgets/README.md

 - HOSTNAME
 - TB_VUSERS		count of concurrent users.
 - TB_RAMP_UP	the amount of time it will take the script to add all test users (threads) to a test execution.
-- TB_TRANSFER_COUNT   count of transfer beetwen budgets
+- TB_TRANSFER_COUNT   count of transfer between budgets
 - DURATION		timespan between start and end of the script
 - DISTRIBUTION  Distribution of flows.
 By default, 0-100-0-0 probabilities for create-view-update-delete operations
 ## Setup data before running JMeter script: